dougdesigner/mags/README.md

 ### Amazon Athena Data Validation and Analysis

 After populating our Data Catalog through the Glue ETL process, we can use Amazon Athena to validate our data transformation and begin exploring market concentration patterns.
-Let's examine our dataset through a series of analytical queries that verify data quality and reveal market insights.
+Examine the dataset through a series of analytical queries that verify data quality and reveal market insights.

 First, navigate to the Amazon Athena console and select the `market_data` database from the catalog.
 The schema browser should display our five core tables: concentration_metrics, company_details, daily_trading, magnificent7_metrics, and failed_collections.

-Let's begin with fundamental validation queries to ensure our data transformation succeeded and maintained data integrity:

 #### Data Completeness Verification